 Believe it or not, ear wax serves a great purpose.
 It protects the skin in the ear canal, acts as a deterrent for dirt and bacteria, and assists in cleaning and lubricating the ear.
 Yet too much of a good thing can be detrimental, especially when it prevents your hearing aids from working properly.

 In fact, wax buildup is one of the leading causes for hearing aid repair, along with moisture and battery malfunction.
 When this occurs, the sound coming through your hearing aids may be weak and distorted – or nonexistent.
 And while your hearing healthcare professional will be happy to remove the wax buildup for you, there are a few techniques you can use at home to keep your hearing aids clean between visits.
+You may also want to brush up on the various parts of a hearing aid so you understand what you're working with as you clean.

 Purchase a hearing aid cleaning kit